DHTMLX/docs-todolist/docs/guides/loading_data.md

 }
 ~~~

-To be able to load and operate the data in your project, include the file on the page:
+Include the file on the page:

 ~~~html title="index.html"
 <script src="../data.js"></script>
 ~~~

-And apply the object destructuring:
+Then apply object destructuring:

 ~~~js title="index.js"
 const { tasks, users, projects, priorities } = getData();
 ~~~

-## Loading from local source
+## Load from a local source

+Use the following approaches to load data from a local source into To Do List.

-### Loading data on initialization
+### Load data on initialization

-You can load [a predefined data](guides/loading_data.md#preparing-data-to-load) into To Do List on the initialization stage in the following way:
+Pass the data as configuration properties when creating the To Do List instance:

 ~~~js {2,5-8} title="index.js"
 const { ToDo } = todo;